Can Karaoke Machines Play Normal cds?

 Karaoke machines use CDs with even closer than normal spacing and almost no gaps between songs, so they can cram in just about every song ever written with lyrics.

-On the other hand many karaoke disks will contain extra information that was recorded at a later time after studio retakes or remixing to add harmonies, special sound effects and audio enhancing for voice training/debugging.
+On the other hand, many karaoke disks will contain extra information that was recorded at a later time after studio retakes or remixing to add harmonies, special sound effects, and audio enhancement for voice training/debugging.

 So even if a karaoke machine has a fine laser and optics capable of reading data encoded on 8 to 12 times as many bits per second as your home unit, it is still missing plenty of information due to skipped or omitted digital information.